Jordan Gross (ice hockey): Nashville Predators

 As a free agent from the Avalanche, Gross capitalised on his successful season by agreeing to a two-year, $1.525 million contract with the Nashville Predators on July 13, 2022.

 KHL

 At the conclusion of his contract with the Predators, Gross as a pending free agent opted to pursue a career abroad, securing a one-year contract with Belarusian outfit, HC Dinamo Minsk of the KHL, on June 28, 2024.
 In his first season in the Russian based KHL in 2024–25 season, Gross established himself as the top scoring blueliner on Minsk, posting a franchise best 40 points through 66 regular season games.
 In helping Minsk qualify for the playoffs, Gross added 2 assists through 11 appearances.

 As a free agent, Gross capitalized on his successful season in signing a lucrative one-year contract with Gagarin Cup finalists, Traktor Chelyabinsk, for the 2025–26 season on June 6, 2025.
+Gross replicated his offensive output with Traktor, posting 8 goals and 35 points through 64 regular season games.

+Gross left Traktor at the conclusion of his contract, and joined his third KHL club in as many seasons after agreeing to a two-year deal with Avtomobilist Yekaterinburg on June 5, 2026.